jul6art/skeleton-bundle/README.md

 Deploy (optional)
 -----------------

-Deploy your bundle to the final github [github](https://github.com/) and link this repo to [packagist](https://packagist.org/) so your can now require your bundle globally
+Deploy your bundle to the final [github](https://github.com/) account and link this repo to [packagist](https://packagist.org/) so your can now require your bundle globally

 ```console
 # @TODO update the namespace